pgrubacc/trading_app/README.md

 to get conversion rates for different currencies.
 The backend uses the API on startup to acquire a list of supported currencies.

-Note: The free plan of the API only provides the ability to get exchange rates for EUR as the base currency.
+**Note**: The free plan of the API only provides the ability to get exchange rates for EUR as the base currency.
 The backend will return a 503 error in this case and this is not handled on the frontend yet.